Interview Types

 Do not promise to overhaul the entire team.
 The hiring manager wants someone who listens before acting.

-"Why this company?"Every candidate gets this question.
+Everyone gets asked this.
 The ones who lose points give an answer they could copy-paste to any employer: "I admire the mission" or "I love the culture."

 Win by naming something specific: a product decision you noticed, a blog post by someone on the team, a market trend the company is positioned to capture.